dtc-coding-dojo/main/docs/about.md

 ## Where can I find the code?
 <div class="box">
   <p>
-The code we generate during the problem solving session will be published on our github account which you can find  <a href="https://github.com/dtc-coding-dojo">here</a>.
+The code we generate during the problem solving session will be published on our GitHub account which you can find  <a href="https://github.com/dtc-coding-dojo">here</a>.
 The code will only be published if the person who submits the problem agrees to do so.
 </p>
 </div>

 ## Disclaimer
 <div class="box">
   <p>
 This website is designed and hosted by Nicolas Arning using and modifying the Jekyll theme Massively.
-The organisation of the Coding Dojo is currently in the hands of Nicolas Arning.
+The organisation of the Coding Dojo is currently in the hands of Nicolas Arning in cooperation with the DTC administrative team.
 The DTC Coding Dojo logo is made up of the official logo of the Doctoral Training Centre University of Oxford, the crest of the University of Oxford and an image of a temple from wikimedia commons.
-Any inquiries please direct at nicolas.arning@biodtp.ox.ac.uk
+Any inquiries please direct at nicolas.arning@biodtp.ox.ac.uk.
 </p>
 </div>